Enovical/Enovical/README.md

 - 👋 Hi, I’m @Enovical
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
 JavaScript
-- 💞️ I’m looking to collaborate on ... a Discord Bot or minecraft mod
 - 📫 How to reach me ...
 Enovical#0001

 <!---